-American Depositary Shares
+21,834,444 American Depositary Shares

-D.COM 1 JD.c om, Inc. Representing Class A Ordi nary Shares This is a public offering of American depositary shares, or ADSs, of JD.cc prospectus are selling ADSs.
-Each ADS represents two of our Class A ordinary shareholders. • 9 Our ADSs are listed on the NASDAQ Global Select Market, or NASDAQ as reported on NASDAQ, was US\$24.08 per ADS.), under the symbol "JD."
-On November 21, 20 14, the closing trading price for our ADSs, Investing in the ADSs involves risks that are described in ı the "Risk Factors' " section beginni ng on page 17 of this prospectus.
-D 11: (6 · · · Per ADS IICΦ Total Public offering price US\$ US\$ Underwriting discount Proceeds, before expenses, to the selling shareholders US\$ US\$ US\$ US\$ The underwriters may also exercise their option to purchase up to an addit underwriting discount, for 30 days after the date of this prospectus.
-Neither the United States Securities and Exchange Commission nor any of rs at the public offering price, less the accuracy or adequacy of this prospectus.
-Any representation to the contrary is a cri 0 0 Our outstanding share capital consists of Class A ordinary shares and Clas officer, will be deemed to beneficially own all of our issued Class B ordinary share and outstanding share capital, both on behalf of himself and on behalf of Fortune R Class A ordinary shares and Class B ordinary shares have the same rights except to each Class B ordinary share is entitled to twenty votes and is convertible into one C shares under any circumstances. ss B ordinary shares.
-Rich es and will be able to exer Rising Holdings Limited, i or voting and conversion r cise approximately 83 immediately following rights.
-Each Class A o .5% of the total voting power of our issued g the completion of this offering.
-Holders of rdinary share is entitled to one vote, and The underwriters expect to deliver the ADSs against payment in U.S. dollars ars in New York, New Yo ork on or about , 2014.
-BofA Merrill Lynch UBS Investment Bank The date of this prospects us is , 2014.
+Representing 43,668,888 Class A Ordinary Shares

+This is a public offering of American depositary shares, or ADSs, of JD.com, Inc. We are not selling any ADSs.
+The selling shareholders identified in this prospectus are selling 21,834,444 ADSs.
+Each ADS represents two of our Class A ordinary shares, par value US\$0.00002 per share.
+We will not receive any proceeds from the sale of ADSs by the selling shareholders.

+Our ADSs are listed on the NASDAQ Global Select Market, or NASDAQ, under the symbol "JD."
+On December 1, 2014, the closing trading price for our ADSs, as reported on NASDAQ, was US\$21.97 per ADS.

+Investing in the ADSs involves risks that are described in the "Risk Factors" section beginning on page 17 of this prospectus.

+Per ADS 10tai

+Public offering price US\$ US\$

+Underwriting discount US\$ US\$

+Proceeds, before expenses, to the selling shareholders US\$ US\$

+Our existing shareholder, Huang River Investment Limited, a company wholly owned by Tencent Holdings Limited, has indicated its interest in purchasing, by itself or through its affiliates, up to an aggregate of US\$150 million of ADSs offered in this offering at the offer price and on the same terms as the other ADSs being offered in this offering.
+The selling shareholders and the underwriters are currently under no obligation to sell ADSs to it.
+The number of ADSs available for sale to the general public will be reduced to the extent that this shareholder or its affiliates purchases our ADSs.

+Neither the United States Securities and Exchange Commission nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
+Any representation to the contrary is a criminal offense.

+Our outstanding share capital consists of Class A ordinary shares and Class B ordinary shares.
+Richard Qiangdong Liu, our founder, chairman and chief executive officer, will be deemed to beneficially own all of our issued Class B ordinary shares and will be able to exercise approximately 83.5% of the total voting power of our issued and outstanding share capital, both on behalf of himself and on behalf of Fortune Rising Holdings Limited, immediately following the completion of this offering.
+Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
+Each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to twenty votes and is convertible into one Class A ordinary share.
+Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.

+The underwriters expect to deliver the A ADSs against payment in U.S. dollars in New York, New York on or abo ut , 2014.

+BofA Merrill Lynch UBS Investment Bank

+China Renaissance Barclays Jefferies

+The date of this prospectus is , 2014.